 Golf Course Superintendent, The Ocean Course

 A Graduate with honors of Lake City Community College Turf Program, Stone joined the Kiawah team in 1989.
-He served as Head Golf Course Superintendent at Cougar Point from 1990 until 1992 and Turtle Point from 1992 until 2003 before assuming his roll as Head Golf Course Superintendent of The Ocean Course in 2003.
+He served as Head Golf Course Superintendent at Cougar Point from 1990 until 1992 and Turtle Point from 1992 until 2003 before assuming his role as Head Golf Course Superintendent of The Ocean Course in 2003.
 Stone worked with Jack Nicklaus on Turtle Point course renovations in 2000 and with Pete Dye on his 2004 course renovations at The Ocean Course.
 Stone has been a Class A GCSAA member for 16 years.
 He and his wife, Ashley, have two children.

-Golf Course Superintendent, Turtle Point
+Head Golf Course Superintendent, Turtle Point

 Steve Miller, GCSAA